carpentries-incubator/proteomics-novice-qfeatures/_episodes/03-read-QFeatures.md

 ---

 ## Read peptide file into QFeatures

+We can use the `readQFeatures` function from `QFeatures` package to import `f` data.frame that we read into R before.
+We also need to provide the position where our quantitative Intensity columns life.
+We can name this new `QFeatures` object `cptac`.
 ~~~
 library("QFeatures")
 cptac <- readQFeatures(f, ecol = i, sep = "\t", name = "peptides", fnames = "Sequence")